 What does that word evoke in you?

 The qualities of this “Father” are revealed in Scripture.
 For instance, “the Lord your God” manifests the best attributes of a father in Deuteronomy 8:

 When you're ready, continue to the next statement.

 Now that you have listened to Luke 11:1-13, let’s walk through some preliminary observations.

 In the Greek text, these 13 verses are 235 words.
 Only 38 of them (about 16%) are words to speak.
 Praying is not about multiplying words.

 Recall Clement of Alexandria’s description of prayer: “keeping company with God.”
 Praying is primarily relationship.

-I remember carrying home leftovers from a restaurant meal in Africa two years ago.
+I remember carrying home leftovers from a restaurant meal in Africa a few years ago.
 I was approached by two boys asking for the food.
 Many in our world live in that 24-hour cycle.
 There are things I need to learn from that experience.

 … Jesus grounds the disciples’ request for divine forgiveness in their own practices of extending forgiveness. … Jesus spins human behavior from the cloth of divine behavior; the embodiment of forgiveness in the practices of Jesus’ followers is a manifestation and imitation of God’s own character.